rancher/convoy/README.md

 ```
 sudo docker rm -v <container_name>
 ```
-* For NFS or EBS volumes: The `--reference` option instructs the `convoy delete` command to only delete the reference to the volume from the current host and leave the underlying files on NFS server or EBS volume unchanged.
+* NFS or EBS: The `--reference` option instructs the `convoy delete` command to only delete the reference to the volume from the current host and leave the underlying files on [NFS server](https://github.com/rancher/convoy/blob/master/docs/vfs.md#delete) or [EBS volume](https://github.com/rancher/convoy/blob/master/docs/ebs.md#delete) unchanged.
 This is useful when the volume need to be reused later.

 #### List and Inspect a Volume
 ```